Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Introduction

 To generalize trajectories to new situations, a motion encoding framework should therefore be able to generate human like movements for new situations from given demonstrations of known situations.
 As will be discussed below, various different approaches were developed for movement generalization, however the question arises, which of these frameworks performs best with respect to efficiency and accuracy of movement encoding and generalization to unseen situations.

-Dynamical Movement Primitives (DMPs, \cite{Ijspeert_DynamicalMovementPrimitives_2013}) are one of the most frequently used encoding frameworks.
+\paragraph{Motion encoding frameworks} Dynamical Movement Primitives (DMPs, \cite{Ijspeert_DynamicalMovementPrimitives_2013}) are one of the most frequently used encoding frameworks.
 There, a critically damped linear attractor system is forced to follow a desired trajectory by a nonlinear term that is approximated by a weighted sum of Gaussian kernels.
+The model is so widely used that it has been modified and extended in numerous ways.
+There have been alterations to the weight fitting process, for example to enable learning from multiple demonstrations \cite{Yin_Learningnonlineardynamical_2014, Pervez_Novellearningdemonstration_2017}, extensions to include rotational orientation \cite{Ude_OrientationCartesianspace_2014a, Abu-Dakka_Adaptationmanipulationskills_2015, Abu-Dakka_GeometryawareDynamicMovement_2020}, or improving the generalization capabilities, for example by biologically motivated changes to the DMPs force field \cite{Hoffmann_Biologicallyinspireddynamicalsystems_2009} or having via-points on the way \cite{Weitschat_SafeEfficientHuman_2018}.
+There is an exhaustive review by Saveriano et al. \cite{Saveriano_Dynamicmovementprimitives_2023} on that matter.

-There exist several related frameworks which also operate on dynamical systems, for example Via-Point Movement Primitives \cite{Zhou_LearningViaPointMovement_2019} that increase the capability of the system to adapt to new situations using via-points along the trajectory.
-A different approach that also uses a representation as a dynamical system are Optimal Control Primitives \cite{Herzog_Generationmovementsboundary_2017}.
+Via-Point Movement Primitives \cite{Zhou_LearningViaPointMovement_2019} also increase the capability of the system to adapt to new situations using via-points along the trajectory, but extend the DMP model further, by introducing components of Probabilistic Movement Primitives, which will be mentioned later.

+A different approach that also uses a representation of a dynamical system is Optimal Control Primitives \cite{Herzog_Generationmovementsboundary_2017}.
 There, the trajectories are represented with Chebyshev polynomials instead of Gaussian kernels.
 A linear-quadratic regulator, derived from optimal control theory (hence the name), ensures the accurate reproduction of the trajectories and robustness against perturbations.
 All these frameworks are based on the common ground of dynamical systems with implicit time dependence, which means that the trajectories are obtained by integrating a specially designed dynamical system that then generates the desired trajectories.